What is it?

 You may be able to get Employment and Support Allowance if you have an illness or disability that affects your ability to work.
 If you are an employee you may be able to get Statutory Sick Pay as an alternative to Employment and Support Allowance, at least when you are first off work.

-There are 2 types of Employment and Support Allowance: contribution-based and income-based.
+There are 2 types of Employment and Support Allowance: contribution-based and income-related.

 Can I get it?

 When you first make a claim for Employment and Support Allowance all you need to show is a medical certificate.
-However, after the 'assessment phase' of 13 weeks Employment and Support Allowance is only payable if you meet the 'Work Capability Assessment' rules.
+However, after the 'assessment phase' of around 13 weeks Employment and Support Allowance is only payable if you meet the 'Work Capability Assessment' rules.
+Most people are asked to go to a face to face assessment to see if they meet the criteria, this may be in a local health centre or if you have particular health needs an assessor may come to your home.
+For more information on this criteria see Employment and Support Allowance Criteria.

 For more details see ESA phase or ESA component.